lilosa88/Lisbeth_Portfolio/README.md

 # [Project 5: Digit Recognizer](https://github.com/lilosa88/DigitRecognizion)

-- This project belongs to [kaggle's competitions](https://www.kaggle.com/c/digit-recognizer) and I carried out as a part of a specialization called [DeepLearning.AI TensorFlow Developer Specialization](https://www.coursera.org/account/accomplishments/specialization/certificate/L6R6AFWVXHZT) which is given by DeepLearning.AI.
-This specialization is conformed by 4 courses:
+- This project is one of [kaggle's competitions](https://www.kaggle.com/c/digit-recognizer).
+As previously, I carried out this work as a part of a specialization course called [DeepLearning.AI TensorFlow Developer Specialization](https://www.coursera.org/account/accomplishments/specialization/certificate/L6R6AFWVXHZT) which is given by DeepLearning.AI.
+This specialization is made of 4 courses:
 1. Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
 2. Convolutional Neural Networks in TensorFlow
 3. Natural Language Processing in TensorFlow
 4. Sequences, Time Series and Prediction

-Specifically this project is part of the second course in this specialization.
+Specifically, this project is part of the second course of this specialization.

 - MNIST ("Modified National Institute of Standards and Technology") is the de facto “hello world” dataset of computer vision.
 Since its release in 1999, this classic dataset of handwritten images has served as the basis for benchmarking classification algorithms.
-As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.
+As new machine learning techniques emerged, MNIST remains a reliable resource for researchers and learners alike.

-- The objective of this study is to correctly identify digits from a dataset of tens of thousands of handwritten images.
+- The objective of this study was to correctly identify digits from a dataset of tens of thousands of handwritten images.

 -  For the feature engineering we:

-    - Defined X and Y from the df_train dataset
+    - Defined X and Y from the df_train dataset.
-    - So we normalize dividing by 255 (maximum value that you can find in one row of the df_train dataset).
+    - We normalized, dividing by 255 (maximum value that you can find in one row of the df_train dataset).
-    - Resahping, following X = X.values.reshape(-1, 28,28,1)
+    - Reshaping, following X = X.values.reshape(-1, 28,28,1)
     - Label encoding for the y label
     - Split into train and test

-- We compare the performance of two following two neural networks: Simple Model (Accuracy 0.97238) and Model with double convolutions and pooling (Accuracy 0.9864).
+- We compared the performance of two following two neural networks: Simple Model (Accuracy 0.97238) and Model with double convolutions and pooling (Accuracy 0.9864).
 In both case the activation functions used were 'relu' and 'softmax', the lr = 0.001 and as loss function we use categorical_crossentropy.

 # [Project 6: Fashion-MNIST](https://github.com/lilosa88/Fashion-MNIST-)

-- This project belongs to [kaggle's competitions](https://www.kaggle.com/zalando-research/fashionmnist) and I carried out as a part of a specialization called [DeepLearning.AI TensorFlow Developer Specialization](https://www.coursera.org/account/accomplishments/specialization/certificate/L6R6AFWVXHZT) which is given by DeepLearning.AI.
-This specialization is conformed by 4 courses:
+- This project belongs to one of [kaggle's competitions](https://www.kaggle.com/zalando-research/fashionmnist).
+I carried out this work as part of a specialization course called [DeepLearning.AI TensorFlow Developer Specialization](https://www.coursera.org/account/accomplishments/specialization/certificate/L6R6AFWVXHZT), which is given by DeepLearning.AI.
+This specialization is made of 4 courses:
 1. Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
 2. Convolutional Neural Networks in TensorFlow
 3. Natural Language Processing in TensorFlow
 4. Sequences, Time Series and Prediction

-  Specifically this project is part of the first course in this specialization.
+  Specifically, this project is part of the first course of this specialization.

 - MNIST ("Modified National Institute of Standards and Technology") is the de facto “hello world” dataset of computer vision.
 Since its release in 1999, this classic dataset of handwritten images has served as the basis for benchmarking classification algorithms.
-As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.
+As new machine learning techniques emerged, MNIST remains a reliable resource for researchers and learners alike.

 - Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
 Zalando intends Fashion-MNIST to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms.
 It shares the same image size and structure of training and testing splits.

 - The objective of this study is to correctly identify the different Zalando's articles from the dataset.

--  For the feature engineering we:
+-  For the feature engineering we did the following:

-    - The Fashion MNIST data is available directly in the tf.keras datasets API.
-Using load_data we get two sets of two lists, these will be the training and testing values for the graphics that contain the clothing items and their labels.
+    - Since the Fashion MNIST data is available directly in the tf.keras datasets API, we used load_data to get two sets of two lists, which represent the training and testing values of the corresponding imagesm which contain the clothing items and their labels.

-- The values in the number are between 0 and 255.
-Since we will train a neural network, we need that all values are between 0 and 1.
-Therefore, we normalize dividing by 255.
+    - We normalized by the column length (i.e. 255).

-- We reshape the images (only for the second model), following training_images.reshape(60000, 28, 28, 1) and test_images.reshape(10000, 28, 28, 1)
+    - We reshaped the images (only for the second model), using training_images.reshape(60000, 28, 28, 1) and test_images.reshape(10000, 28, 28, 1)

-- We compare the performance of the two following two neural networks: Simple Neural Network (Accuracy 0.9299) and Neural Network with convolutions and pooling (Accuracy 0.9953).
+- We compared the performance using the following neural networks: Simple Neural Network (Accuracy 0.9299) and Neural Network with convolutions and pooling (Accuracy 0.9953).

 # [Project 7: Horse or Human](https://github.com/lilosa88/Horse-or-Human)